Second variation of Selberg zeta functions and curvature asymptotics: Asymptotic behavior as

 \subsection{The cases $m=1, 2$.}

-We have seen that for \em large $m$, \em the sign of the second variation can be either positive or negative, depending upon the variation of the length of the shortest closed hyperbolic geodesic.
 Here we consider the special cases $m=1, 2$.
 For $m=1$ we show that there are surfaces and harmonic Beltrami differentials for which the second variation is strictly positive, as well as surfaces and harmonic Beltrami differentials for which the second variation is strictly negative.
+In \cite[Lemma 4.6]{wolpert86}, Wolpert obtained an upper estimate of $-\frac{1}{2\pi(g-1)}$ for the curvature $-\cher^{(2)}$.
+We shall use Wolf's pointwise estimates \cite{Wolf-JDG-2012} for solutions of the Laplace equation to find a sharper estimate, $-\frac{1}{6\pi(g-1)}$.
+This might also be known to experts.
+Consequently we find also estimates for the variation of the Selberg zeta function.

 \begin{prop} Let $m=1$. \begin{enumerate} \item Let the genus $g\ge 3$.
 Then there exists $t \in \mathcal T_g$ such that the corresponding Riemannian surface, $X=X_t$ is hyperelliptic.
 Moreover, there exist harmonic Beltrami differentials, $\mu$ such that $ \bar\partial_\mu\partial_\mu \log Z'(1) >0$. \item Let $g \ge 2$.
 At any point $t \in \mathcal T_g$ there exists a Beltrami differential $\mu$ such that for the corresponding Riemannian surface, $X=X_t$, $ \bar\partial_\mu\partial_\mu \log Z'(1) <0.$ \end{enumerate} \end{prop}